-For each lesson that has a multiple choice exam, you have the option to retake that test if you get less than a perfect score!
-So whether you think you can do better or you need to get a passing grade, you’ll have the option to go back to your notes and study guides and try again.
+- For each lesson that has a multiple-choice exam, you have the option to retake it if you get less than a perfect score.
+So, whether you think you can do better or you need to try again for a passing grade, you’ll have the option to go back to your notes and study guides and try again.
 Your retake options have an expiration date though!
 You’ll want to retake that exam within 30 days of the first time you took it.

 High School, Career School, and College Written Assignments & Projects:

 Some of your courses will have writing assignments or projects that will be submitted through your Student Portal.
 These assignments can be returned without grading and with instructor feedback if your submission doesn’t follow the guidelines.